rinenweb/plg_content_adalinker/README.md

 The Plugin searches all website content (i.e. text in Articles, Categories, Tags, etc.) for the keyword 'ADA:', reads the following decision pattern (eg A1B2C3D4-E5Z) and turns it into a link to the page of this decision in Diavgeia, i.e. to the url https://diavgeia.gov.gr/decision/view/Α1Β2Γ3Δ4-Ε5Ζ.

 **Caution:** The pattern searched for is very specific, i.e. "ΑΔΑ:" followed by a blank character and the decision number.
 It can also be in parentheses "(AD: A1B2C3D4-E5Z)".
 Any other way may not work.
 For example, if the text contains any variation on the keyword "ΑΔΑ:", such as "ADA" or "A.D.A." etc., the decision number that follows will **not** be read correctly.

+## Settings
+Since version 1.1, two optional settings are introduced into the Plugin.
+Specifically:
++ **Link Class:** You can fill in a class for the link in order to facilitate any further formatting or extension of its function.
+For example, if you use JCE MediaBox, you can put the class "jcepopup" in that field so that the link opens in a popup window.
++ **Link Type:** Here you can choose where the link will point to.
+The **"View Page"** option leads to the decision's page in Diavgeia (i.e. the link will be of the format diavgeia.gov.gr/decision/view/**ADA**.
+The **"View File"** option leads directly to inline viewing of the decision's file in Diavgeia (i.e. the link will be of the format diavgeia.gov.gr/doc/**ΑΡΑ**?inline=true).

 # License and Disclaimer
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.